Chapter 3:

 Just as she had requested, I had shot her with a low-level lightning strike after I created the bubble shield to protect us from the blast.
 But that wasn't something I was ever planning on doing again.
 She had a lot of explaining to do when she woke up.
 Why ask me to do such a thing?

-My top shooter was a reckless, trigger-happy gremlin that almost destroyed an entire street on our first mission as a team.
-My first officer was an extremely powerful mage with a mysterious side of her that she seemed to be afraid of.
-I didn't want to be the bearer of bad news, since I was the captain of said team, hence the leader of said team.
+My top shooter is a reckless, trigger-happy gremlin who almost destroyed an entire street on our first mission as a team.
+My first officer is an extremely powerful mage with a mysterious side that she seemed to be afraid of.
+I didn't want to be the bearer of bad news, since I was the captain of said team.
 But we needed to get our shit together, and soon.

 Or, at this rate, we were so getting fired.